Muhammad Sani

 Muhammad Sani (also called Parsena Lanjingland Muhamadani or Mangal Ningthou Sayi in Meitei) was a 17th-century nobleman who led the first settlement of Manipuri Muslims (regionally known as Meitei Pangals) into the Manipur Kingdom, what is now the Indian state of Manipur.

 After invading the region in alliance with a renegade prince, Sani and his troops were captured by King Khagemba, who integrated them into Manipuri society.
 Sani eventually became a prominent figure in the royal court and aided in the establishment of subsequent Muslim migrants.
 He and his family are the ancestors of a number of present-day Pangal clans.

 Historiography

-The arrival of the Pangal community into Manipur during the 17th century was mainly recorded in indigenous primary sources such as the Cheithalon Kumpapa (the court chronicle of the kings of Manipur) and the Nongsamei Puya.
-These extensively discuss the initial invasion led by Muhammad Sani, the community's establishment in the region and the interactions which were subsequently enabled between Manipur and Taraf, where the early Pangals had originated.
-However, the history of Taraf (as well as that of Sylhet in general) is silent about these events.
-Moreover, it is notable that the descriptions of Taraf provided by the Nongsamei Puya erroneously place it on the banks of the Surma River, which is actually of considerable distance from the former's present-day location of Habiganj District.
+The arrival of the Pangal community into Manipur during the 17th century was mainly recorded in indigenous primary sources such as the Cheithalon Kumpapa (the court chronicle of the kings of Manipur), the Nongsamei Puya, and the Pangal Thorakpa.
+These extensively discuss the initial invasion led by Muhammad Sani, the community's establishment in the region, and the interactions which were subsequently enabled between Manipur and Taraf, where the early Pangals had originated.
+Further reference to the Pangal settlement is also found in the Ningthourel Lambuba, the Khagemba Lanpha, and the Khagemba Langjei.

+However, the history of Taraf (as well as that of the Sylhet region and Bengal in general) is silent about these events.
+Moreover, it is notable that the descriptions of Taraf provided by the Nongsamei Puya erroneously place it on the banks of the Surma River, which is actually of considerable distance from the former's present-day location of Habiganj District, Bangladesh.

 Background

-Muhammad Sani was a descendant of Mirza Malik Muhammad Turani, a 14th century Persian noble from whom the rulers of the Pratapgarh Kingdom also traced their ancestry.
-His elder brother, named Muhammad Nazir or Bayazid Karrani, was the ruler of Taraf in Sylhet.
-(Note: Historian Syed Murtaza Ali suggests that Bayazid Karrani was identical to Bazid, a ruler of the aforementioned Pratapgarh Kingdom.)
+Muhammad Sani is described as a descendant of Mirza Malik Muhammad Turani, a 14th century Persian noble from whom the rulers of the Pratapgarh Kingdom also traced their ancestry.
+His elder brother, named Muhammad Nazir or Bayazid Karrani, was recorded as the ruler of Taraf in Sylhet, (Note: Historian Syed Murtaza Ali suggests that Bayazid Karrani was identical to Bazid, a ruler of the aforementioned Pratapgarh Kingdom.) with Sani himself ruling territory as a Nawab in the south of that kingdom.

+However, given that Muhammad Sani's name is absent from the histories of Bengal, alternative narratives have also emerged regarding his ethnicity and background.
+The Pangal Panchayat Report of 1932, produced by the Manipuri Muslims' judicial court, included a brief history of the Pangal clans.
+In this, Sani is described as a soldier from Delhi who had migrated to Baniachung in Sylhet, from where he led the Manipur invasion.
+Writers Kullachandra Sharma and Badaruddin call Sani a Mughal, while historian Kheiruddin Khullakpam refers to him as a Turk.
+Researcher Abdul Samad suggests that Muhammad Sani had actually been the brother of the Afghan leader Khwaja Usman, with historian Syed Ahmed adding that the authors of the Nongsamei Puya and Pangal Thorakpa may have made errors with the latter's name.